ieru/kosa/README.md

 - Ruby
 - ImageMagick
-- 4-store
+- 4-store (Update: using sesame as main database)
 - PostgreSQL & Heroku PostgreHQ, Casandra, MongoDB, RedStore, Sesame (Optional, Exchangeable)
 - SQLite, Virtuoso, AllegroGraph (Optional, Exchangeable)
-- Memcached (Optional, by default uses File Storage cache)
+- Memcached (Optional, by default FileStore Cache is used)

-### Installation
+### Installation (Update with the new Sesame+ElasticsearchIndexer config)

 - First step is to install a graph-based database: 4-store has been used
 - Intallation can be accomplished from a debian-like system running: